Vishwaroopam of Hanuman as seen by Ma Sita Devi

 Sthanumalayan

-The legend has it that the Trinity - Brahma, Vishnu and Siva came for alms and to test Sati Anusuya’s devotion for her husband Maharishi Atri.
+The legend is that the Trinity - Brahma, Vishnu, and Siva came for alms and to test Sati Anusuya’s devotion to her husband Maharishi Atri.
 When food was offered to them they laid a condition.
-To fulfill her duty to feed the needy and to meet the condition laid by the Trinity, Anusuya had them transformed into babies and throwing off her clothes she offered them food.
-Since Trinity had come together at this place this kshetram is known as “Sthanumalayan” kovil.
+To fulfill her duty to feed the needy and to meet the condition laid by the Trinity, Anusuya had them transformed into babies, and throwing off her clothes she offered them food.
+Since Trinity had come together at this place this kshetram is known as ‘Sthanumalayan kovil’.

 The main deity is in the form of linga formation in which the Trinity is worshipped.